Fractured Magic: Chapter Seven

 “Nah.
 I told you, I’m waiting for someone.”

 As soon as he had the thought, he felt it: a strange chill, like the brush of a blade against the back of his neck.
-Aleksir had grown up on the streets: he knew how it felt to be watched.
+Aleksir had grown up on the streets.
+He knew how it felt to be watched.

-As soon as he hit the next intersection, he took off running.
-Maybe he was just being paranoid, but his boss had enemies in this city and paranoid was better than complacent.
+At the first intersection, he took off running.
+Maybe he was being paranoid, but his boss had enemies in this city and paranoid was always better than complacent.
 It was much better than dead.
 He wove through side streets and down back roads, and when he couldn’t run any further, he ducked into an alley.
-It was a dark, dead end — his first mistake.
-While e studied the alley’s back wall for an escape route, he spotted a windowsill he could haul himself onto, but the window itself was boarded shut and Aleksir hadn't the leverage to pry it free.
-The balcony above it, though — that would do.
+It was a dark, dead end—his first mistake.
+He studied the alley’s back wall for an escape route and spotted a windowsill he could haul himself onto, but the window itself was boarded shut and Aleksir hadn’t the leverage needed to pry it free.
+He might be able to jump to the balcony above it, though.

-“Come down and face me!” he called.
+“Come down and face me!” he called, finding his courage.

-“Coward!” he called.
+“Coward!” he called again.

-Pebbles fell in answer, clanging and clattering all the way to the ground.
+Pebbles fell in answer, clanging and clattering their way to the ground.
 Aleksir watched them, almost missing the shadowy figure that followed them down, melting out of the shadows like he’d been borne from them.
 As the stranger jumped from balcony to windowsill, from windowsill to ground, his easy grace reminded Aleksir of one of those slinky toys, ceaseless and certain: fall, drop.
 Fall, drop.

 The man’s grin remained.
 “If I’m a wolf, what does that make you?”
 He paced to the side, circling Aleksir slowly.
 Aleksir turned with him, protecting his back, and too late he realized he’d cornered himself.
 At the look on his face, the man laughed.
 “What’s the matter, little rabbit?
 I mean you no harm.”

-“Stop it.
-I just said I'm not here to hurt you,” the man said.
+“I just said I’m not here to hurt you,” the man said.

 “You’re Aleksir Bardon, aren’t you?
 I have some questions, and word is you’re usually someone with answers.”

-Aleksir paused at that, puffed up a little.
+Aleksir paused at that, even puffed up a little.
 He couldn’t help himself.
 “I might be,” he said.
 “An’ I might have.”

 “Is it true you work for the Oracle of Damael?”